srowhani/ember-artisans/README.md

 }
 ```

-The worker itself can have functions be asynchronous.
-So if for example you were working with an asynchronous API like IndexedDB, it's completely accessible.
+Each method inside your worker file can also be asynchronous!

 ##### createWorkerPool